fishing lure for bass

 Diving crankbaits are categorized based on how deep they can dive: shallow, medium, and deep.

 Shallow-diving crankbaits are perfect for fishing in water more than five feet deep.
-They’re also great for targeting fish hiding in vegetation or near the surface.
+They also target fish hiding in vegetation or near the surface.

 Medium diving crankbaits can reach depths of five to ten feet, making them ideal for fishing in mid-level waters where fish might be suspended.